pranay2063/DistributedSystems/Databases/NoSQL/MongoDB/README.md

 **Replication**

     Single leader replication
-    Replica set - A cluster of MongoDB servers that implements replication and automated failover.
+    Replica set - A cluster of MongoDB servers that implements replication and automated failover

 **Sharding**